Cumberland Plateau Stewardship Fund 2022 Request for Proposals

 - Targeting outreach for private landowners and producers and working with NRCS, FWS and other partners to prioritize, plan and deliver financial assistance such as EQIP, Partners for Fish and Wildlife Program, Working Lands for Wildlife and other programs to improve habitat and support at-risk species.

-5. Conservation Easements: Limited funding is available to facilitate targeted conservation easement projects that protect existing, high quality shortleaf pine, oak and/or riparian forest habitat, or key sites targeted for shortleaf pine and/or ecosystem and/or riparian forest restoration that are part of larger forest restoration proposals.
+6. Conservation Easements: Limited funding is available to facilitate targeted conservation easement projects that protect existing, high quality shortleaf pine, oak and/or riparian forest habitat, or key sites targeted for shortleaf pine and/or oak ecosystem and/or riparian forest restoration that are part of larger forest restoration proposals.
 Preference will be given to projects that protect working forests.
-Requests for conservation easement funding should not exceed 20% of the total proposal request and should be for transaction or due diligence costs, such as surveys, appraisal, environmental report, etc. In limited instances, highly leveraged projects will be considered for acquisition costs.
-Please contact Jon Scott (firstname.lastname@example.org) to discuss specific land conservation projects.
+Requests for conservation easement funding should not exceed 20% of the total proposal request and should be for transaction or due diligence costs, such as surveys, appraisals, and environmental reports and/or to support staff or contractor capacity to facilitate the conservation easement process.
+In limited instances, highly leveraged projects will be considered for acquisition costs.
+Please contact Jon Scott (email@example.com) to discuss specific land conservation projects.

 To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Cumberland Plateau Stewardship Fund has a list of metrics in Easygrants for full proposal applicants to choose from for future reporting.
 We ask that applicants select only the most relevant metrics from this list for their project (all possible program metrics are shown in the table below).
 If you think an applicable metric has not been provided, please contact Jon Scott (Jonathan.firstname.lastname@example.org) to discuss acceptable alternatives.